cssnr/algolia-crawler-action/README.md

 - [Contributing](#Contributing)

 Easily run the Algolia Crawler after a deployment.
 Works for free accounts including DocSearch.
-Only requires your Crawler ID, Crawler User ID, and Crawler API Key.
+Only requires your Crawler Credentials; Crawler ID, Crawler User ID, and Crawler API Key.

 This uses the Algolia API to [Start a crawl](https://www.algolia.com/doc/rest-api/crawler/#tag/actions/operation/startReindex).